 - It detects all the peripherals, including the keyboard and mouse, and then checks for the boot options

 - Boot options are checked in the sequence configured in your BIOS: Boot from CD-ROM, Boot From Hard Drive, Boot from LAN, etc.

 - It checks for bootstraps on the devices in the order you or the machine vendor configured the BIOS.

-- It passes reigns of the computer to the operating system by loading the essential parts of the OS into the random access memory (RAM) reserved for the OS, after bootstrap is located.
+- It passes the reigns of the computer to the operating system by loading the essential parts of the OS into the random access memory (RAM) reserved for the OS after bootstrap is located.

 This is not a comprehensive list of functions of the BIOS.
 It also checks up CMOS, and other chips to set up the date and time on the computer, and to load the device drivers into the memory.
 It checks and uploads input and output interrupts (signals) to the RAM so that the operating system knows what is happening.
 For example, if a user presses a key, an interrupt request is created and passed on to the BIOS which sends it to the operating system.
 The operating system then decides what action to take, according to the way it is programmed.

-The reason why the operating system cannot work without BIOS is because the former resides on hard disk or a removable disk.
+The reason why the operating system cannot work without BIOS is that the former resides on a hard disk or a removable disk.
 It is the BIOS that loads the drivers for the hard disks and removable disk drives so that they are functional.
 It then loads the primary portions of the operating system such as the MBR, GPT, FAT, etc., into memory, so that the operating system can continue loading itself.

 Making Changes to BIOS